 Eligibility for Veteran Readiness and Employment

-Review VA Vocational Rehab and Employment (VR&E) eligibility requirements for Veterans and active-duty service members.
-If you have a disability that was caused—or made worse—by your active-duty service and that limits your ability to work or prevents you from working, you may be able to get employment support or services to help you live as independently as possible.
+Learn about eligibility requirements for Veteran Readiness and Employment (VR&E)—formerly called Vocational Rehabilitation and Employment.
+If you’re a service member or Veteran and have a disability that was caused—or made worse—by your active-duty service and that limits your ability to work or prevents you from working, you may be able to get employment support or services to help you live as independently as possible.

-If I’m a Veteran, am I eligible for Vocational Rehab and Employment?
+If I’m a Veteran, am I eligible for Veteran Readiness and Employment?

 You may be eligible for VR&E benefits and services if you’re a Veteran, and you meet all of the requirements listed below.

 All of these must be true:

 - You didn’t receive a dishonorable discharge, and

 - Have a service-connected disability rating of at least 10% from VA

 - The date you received notice of your date of separation from active military service, or

 - The date you received your first VA service-connected disability rating

 The basic period of eligibility may be extended if a VRC finds that you have a serious employment handicap (SEH).
 Having an SEH means your service-connected disability significantly limits your ability to prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse; is stable; and matches your abilities, aptitudes, and interests).

-If I’m still on active duty, am I eligible for Vocational Rehab and Employment?
+If I’m still on active duty, am I eligible for Veteran Readiness and Employment?

 You may be eligible for VR&E benefits and services if you’re a service member and you meet at least one of the requirements listed below.

 At least one of these must be true:

 - Have a 20% or higher pre-discharge disability rating (memorandum rating) and will soon leave the military, or

 Please note: Severely injured active-duty service members can automatically receive VR&E benefits before VA issues a disability rating, because of Sec.
 1631(b) of the National Defense Authorization Act (PL 110-181).

 What should I do if I received an other than honorable, bad conduct, or dishonorable discharge?